NewPort Larnaca and the Case for Buying Now

 NewPort Larnaca and residential demand

 One of the strongest effects of projects such as NewPort Larnaca is on buyer psychology.
 Affluent purchasers and international investors rarely assess a property in isolation.
 They assess the wider city story.
-They want to know whether the location is becoming more desirable, more visible and more competitive.

 Which areas stand to benefit most